"About

 So here I am.

-I’m a caregiver.
+I’m a former family caregiver.

-I need more fun in my life, and I know other caregivers do too, so why
+I know that as a caregiver I needed more fun in my life, and I know